 Dickson, like Trump, is also a member of the Clearwater Bar Association, and the affiliation provides an opportunity for her to connect with attorneys, as well as technology partners serving the industry.
 Her clients and prospects learn about what’s going on in the tech space, and as she talks with clients, she’s able to share that knowledge and become more of a business advisor.

 That relationship can be critical for an attorney, especially those who are launching their own firms, Dickson added.
-When it comes to the financial side of the law, there are certain elements you have to get right.
+When it comes to the financial side of the law, there are certain elements you must get right.
 Firms need to have an operating account and a trust, or IOTA, account, and they need to ensure those accounts are managed correctly.

 “That’s where the partnership really comes in.
 We bring that knowledge to them, and the fact that we can set it all up in one system is favorable to them,” Dickson said.
 “The fact is, many law schools offer the financial side of business management as an elective, providing limited exposure in law school to most students.”